ix-ai/grafana-email/README.md

 Connects to Grafana and sends an e-mail with attached graphs.

-> **Warning!** For grafana-email to work, you need the [grafana-image-renderer](https://grafana.com/grafana/plugins/grafana-image-renderer) plugin.
-For details, see also the docs about [Image Rendering](https://grafana.com/docs/grafana/latest/administration/image_rendering/).
+> **Warning!** For grafana-email to work, you need the [grafana-image-renderer](https://grafana.com/grafana/plugins/grafana-image-renderer) plugin (details also here: [Image Rendering](https://grafana.com/docs/grafana/latest/administration/image_rendering/)).
+I'm using the docker image [grafana/grafana-image-renderer](https://hub.docker.com/r/grafana/grafana-image-renderer) for this.
+See below the example under [Grafana configuration on docker swarm, with grafana-image-renderer](#grafana-configuration-on-docker-swarm-with-grafana-image-renderer)

 ## Supported environment variables
 Example panel url: